yurimjeon1892/hydeout/_posts/2020-06-01-project-lidar-object-detection.md

 	* Execution time on NVIDIA GeForce GTX 1080 Ti or RTX 2080 with Intel Core i7 machines should be 50 ms or less.
 	* The mean average precision (mAP) difference compared to the state-of-the-art (sota) object detection algorithm should be 5% or less.

-My contributions to the project:
+My contributions to the project include:

-* I implemented the deep learning algorithm using Python with PyTorch and later converted it to C++ with ROS.
+* Designing the deep learning algorithm using Python with PyTorch and later converting it to C++ with ROS.
-* To improve processing speed, I implemented both pre-processing and post-processing stages of the object detection algorithm in C++.
+* Developing both pre-processing and post-processing stages of the object detection algorithm in C++ to improve processing speed.
-* The deep learning model was converted to ONNX format for enhanced compatibility.
-In cases where ONNX conversion was not possible, I used CUDA for improved computation speed.
+* Converting the deep learning model to ONNX format for enhanced compatibility.
+In cases where ONNX conversion was not possible, I utilized CUDA for improved computation speed.

-As a result, the project team achieved the following project objectives:
+As a result, we achieved the following project objectives:

 * Execution time within 40 ms on the testbed.
-* mAP difference of 5% or less when compared to the state-of-the-art PointPillars.
+* mAP difference of 5% or less compared to the state-of-the-art PointPillars.